sunny/actor/README.md

 end
 ```

+This will raise an error in your app.

-You can then test for the success by calling your actor with `.result` instead
+To test for the success instead of raising, you can use `.result` instead of
-of `.call`.
-This will let you test for `success?` or `failure?` on the context
-instead of raising an exception.
+`.call`.
 For example in a Rails controller:

 ```rb
 # app/controllers/users_controller.rb